MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Script_Blocks.md

 The additional parameters must accept pipeline input (`by Value`) or (`by PropertyName`).

-In more complex cmdlets, this allows the dynamic reuse of one piped in object to populate other parameters.
+In more complex cmdlets, delay-bind script blocks allow the reuse of one piped in object to populate other parameters.

 ## See Also